davepacheco/manta-marlin/README.md

     $ node build/proto/root/opt/smartdc/marlin/lib/worker/server.js \
           ../config.json | tee ../worker.out | bunyan -o short

-With this approach, you can apply changes by stopping the worker, running "make proto", and starting the worker again.
+With this approach, you can apply changes by stopping the jobsupervisor, running "make proto", and starting the jobsupervisor again.

 The agent must be run inside the global zone, since it uses other zones to actually execute tasks.
 To run your own agent, you'll want to run `tools/mru`